 - 1. Explain the various grey preparatory processes for woven and knitted fabrics. - 2.
 Describe the process of dyeing of cotton with direct, reactive and vat dyes. - 3.
-Describe the process of dyeing of Polyester and PC Blends with disperse dyes. - 4.
-Explain various methods and styles of printing. - 5.
-Describe the evaluation procedure of dyed and printed materials
+Analyse the process of dyeing of Polyester and PC Blends with disperse dyes. - 4. compare methods and styles of printing. - 5.
+Evaluate the procedure of dyed and printed materials - 6.
+Prepare the grey fabric for dyeing and printing - 7.
+Dye and print the fabric with suitable dyes - 8.
+Test the dyed and printed fabrics for its fastness